 Capsular contracture happens when the scar tissue or capsule that normally forms around the implant tightens and squeezes the implant.
 It can happen over time in one or both of the implanted breasts.
-The chance of capsular contracture occurring may increase over time, though its causes are unknown.
+The chance of scar tissue forming around the implant; may increase over time, though its causes are unknown.
 Capsular contracture may be more common following infection and blood clot formation.
 Also, the risk capsular contracture increases with every breast augmentation.
 Capsular contracture is a risk factor for implant rupture, and it is the most common reason for reoperation.

-Symptoms of capsular contracture range from mild firmness and mild discomfort to severe pain, distorted shape of the implant, and palpability (ability to feel the implant).
-Depending on its severity, capsular contracture is graded into four levels.
+Symptoms range from mild firmness and mild discomfort to severe pain, distorted shape of the implant, and palpability (ability to feel the implant).
+Depending on its severity, it is graded into four levels.
 Baker Grades III or IV are considered severe and often additional surgery is needed to correct these grades:

 31 year old female who developed capsular contracture about four months after her submuscular breast augmentation with Saline implants.
 The patient underwent a complete capsulectomy and implant exchange by Dr. Agha at 6 months after her first surgery.
 Post-Op picture is shown at three months after reoperation.